tokamstud/siksar/ass2/README.md

 	|- client.cpp  // class file
 	|- client.h   // header file to be lined with secom.cpp
 	|- secom.cpp  // main file to compile
+	|
+	./primes // some primes in textform base62

 # Main folder